waku-org/specs/standards/application/inbox.md

 ## Definitions

-This document makes use of the shared terminology defined in the [CHATDEFS]() protocol.
+This document makes use of the shared terminology defined in the [CHAT-DEFINITIONS](https://github.com/waku-org/specs/blob/jazzz/chatdefs/informational/chatdefs.md) specification.

-[Sender, Recipient, invite, OutOfBand]
+The terms include:
+- Invite
+- OutOfBand
+- Recipient
+- Sender

 ## Inbox